duiliuliu/logseq-plugin-files-manager/README.md

 ![Building Data](./images/app-building-en.png)

 ## Feature Introduction
-> Discover and experience more features awaiting your exploration.

 1. **Card View and List View**
    - You can switch the display method in settings, displaying files in card or list form, providing a more intuitive file preview and operation interface.